 The TMA and CC programs are time-limited extensions of coverage for families when a Caretaker Relative's earnings or spousal support puts them over the income limit.
-The renewals for these programs are as follows:
+These programs must be reviewed for continued eligibility as follows:

 - For TMA, at six months and 12 months - For CC, at four months from the CC start date.